JiaoXR/Reading-Notes/《Spring技术内幕》/2-Spring IoC容器启动过程.md

 	/**
 	 * Register the bean definitions contained in the given DOM document.
 	 * Called by {@code loadBeanDefinitions}.
-	 * <p>Creates a new instance of the parser class and invokes
+	 * Creates a new instance of the parser class and invokes
 	 * {@code registerBeanDefinitions} on it.
 	 * @param doc the DOM document
 	 * @param resource the resource descriptor (for context information)